Vietnam.vn - Nền tảng quảng bá Việt Nam

 And they will become even more frequent – occurring every two to five years – if temperatures rise to 2 degrees Celsius, which is expected in about 30 years unless countries meet their Paris Agreement commitments and rapidly cut emissions.

-Last week, NASA's top climatologist Gavin Schmidt told reporters that July 2023 would not only be the absolute hottest month since records began, but also the hottest in "hundreds, if not thousands, of years."
+Last week, NASA's chief climatologist Gavin Schmidt told reporters that July 2023 would not only be the absolute hottest month since records began, but also the hottest in "hundreds, if not thousands, of years."

 The World Health Organization recently reported that extreme heat is straining health care systems, hitting the elderly, babies and children.
-The WHO said it was particularly concerned about people with heart disease, diabetes and asthma.
+The WHO said it was particularly worried about people with heart disease, diabetes and asthma.

 Mai Anh (according to AFP, CNA)